Maximal equicontinuous generic factors and weak model sets: Maximal equicontinuous generic factors and weak model sets

 \subsection{The MEGF of the Mirsky measure}

-The following facts are taken from \cite{KR2015} and \cite{KR2016}: \begin{compactenum}[(1)] \item Facts about the MEF \cite[Theorem 1]{KR2015}: \begin{compactenum}[a)] \item If $\inn(W)\neq\emptyset$, then $(\hX,G)$ is the MEF of $(\MW,G)$. \item If $\inn(W)=\emptyset$, then the MEFs of $(\MW,G)$ and $(\MWG,G)$ are trivial. \end{compactenum} \item Facts about the KF \cite[Theorems 2]{KR2015} and \cite[Theorem 1]{KR2016}: \begin{compactenum}[a)] \item $(\hX,m_\hX, G)$ is the KF of $(\MW,\QM,G)$.
-Even more, both systems are isomorphic. \item If the window $W$ is Haar aperiodic, then the same is true for the system $(\MWG,\QMG,G)$. \end{compactenum} Here $W$ is \emph{Haar aperiodic}, if $m_H\left((h+W)\triangle W\right)=0$ implies $h=0$. \end{compactenum} \quad\\ Denote by $X\subseteq\MW$ the topological support of $\QM$ and by $\XG\subseteq\MWG$ that of $\QMG$.
-Although both sets may be strictly contained in their ambient spaces, they capture the most important aspects of the dynamics.
-For example, $m_\hX$-a.a. configurations $\nuW(\hx)$ belong to these spaces \cite[Theorem 5d]{KR2015}. \begin{corollary} Statements (1) and (2) above remain true for the subsystems $(X,G)$ and $(\XG,G)$. \end{corollary} \begin{proof} For (2) this is trivial, because $\QM(X)=\QMG(\XG)=1$.
+The following facts are taken from \cite{KR2015} and \cite{KR2018}: \begin{enumerate}[(1)] \item Facts about the MEF \cite[Theorem 1]{KR2015}: \begin{compactenum}[a)] \item If $\inn(W)\neq\emptyset$, then $(\hX,G)$ is the MEF of $(\MW,G)$. \item If $\inn(W)=\emptyset$, then the MEFs of $(\MW,G)$ and $(\MWG,G)$ are trivial. \end{compactenum} \item Facts about the KF \cite[Theorems 2]{KR2015} and \cite[Theorem B1]{KR2018}: \begin{compactenum}[a)] \item $(\hX,m_\hX, G)$ is the KF of $(\MW,\QM,G)$.
+Even more, both systems are isomorphic. \item If the window $W$ is Haar aperiodic, then the same is true for the system $(\MWG,\QMG,G)$. \end{compactenum} Here $W$ is \emph{Haar aperiodic}, if $m_H\left((h+W)\triangle W\right)=0$ implies $h=0$. \end{enumerate} \quad\\ Denote by $X\subseteq\MW$ the topological support of $\QM$ and by $\XG\subseteq\MWG$ that of $\QMG$.
+Although both sets may be strictly contained in their ambient spaces, they capture the most important aspects of the dynamics. \begin{corollary} Statements (1) and (2) above remain true for the subsystems $(X,G)$ and $(\XG,G)$. \end{corollary} \begin{proof} For (2) this is trivial, because $\QM(X)=\QMG(\XG)=1$.
 For (1) observe first, that $(\MW,G)$ has a unique minimal subsystem \cite[Lemma 6.3]{KR2015}, so this system is contained in $X$.
 In case a) it is an almost automorphic extension of $(\hX,G)$ \cite[Theorem 1a]{KR2015}, so that $(\hX,G)$ is its MEF.
 But then $(\hX,G)$ is also the MEF of $(X,G)$.
 In case b), the minimal system is a fixed point, so that the MEF of any subsystem containing this fixed point is trivial. \end{proof}